Hemp Extract Benefits: What is It and What Does It Do for You?

-Common Hemp Misconceptions
+Common Hemp Extract Misconceptions

 There are some common misconceptions when it comes to hemp, especially due to the relation to its psychoactive cousin.

-Hemp cannot get you high.
+Absolutely not.
 In order to be legally considered hemp, the hemp plant must contain less than 0.3% THC.
 THC, or tetrahydrocannabinol, is the psychoactive chemical compound found in cannabis.
 The 0.3% amount of THC is negligible and cannot produce a high.
 In fact, CBD is known to counteract the psychoactive properties of THC.

-Hemp extract is not the same as what you’d find in the grocery store.
 You can buy hemp seeds and hemp seed oil in stores, but it is not the same as hemp oil extract.
 Oil extracted from the seeds of the hemp plant is extremely nutritious but does not contain phytocannabinoids, which are a part of a diverse class of chemical compounds.
 Hemp oil extract contains many phytocannabinoids including cannabidiol (CBD), which is being studied extensively for its beneficial properties.
 Hemp seed oil does not contain CBD.
 To learn more about the difference between hemp seed oil and hemp oil, visit this blog.

 We’ve mentioned phytocannabinoids (cannabinoids derived from plants), but did you know that our body naturally produces cannabinoids?
 Endocannabinoids (cannabinoids produced by the body) support our endocannabinoid system (ECS).
 The ECS is composed of a series of receptors located throughout the body.
 These receptors are labeled CB1 and CB2.